bcli4d/jupyter_DeepPATH/README.md

 ## Installation and execution

 Because of the computational requirements, this notebook needs to be run on a (Google) VM with one or more GPUs.
 We recommend running on a VM which is configured with one of the Google "Deep Learning" images such as `Deep Learning Image: TensorFlow 1.14.0 m314` (or similar), and which come with CUDA and tensorflow pre-installed.
+The VM needs a substantial disk, perhaps as much as 500GB.
+In addition, some steps in the pipeline seem to require significant physical memory.
+Testing, in particular, seems to need about 50GB-60GB of physical memory.

 After cloning this repo to the VM, execute deeppath_config.sh to configure the enviroment, and then start the jupyter server:

  `$ git clone https://github.com/bcli4d/jupyter_DeepPATH.git`